StyraInc/regal/docs/custom-rules.md

    order to document the purpose of the rule, along with any other information that could potentially be useful.
    All rule packages **must** have a `description`.
 Providing links to additional documentation under `related_resources` is recommended, but not required.
+1. Note the `schema` attribute present in the metadata annotation.
+Adding this is optional, but highly recommended, as it will make the compiler aware of the structure of the input, i.e. the AST.
+This allows the compiler to fail when unknown attributes are referenced, due to typos or other mistakes.
+The compiler will also fail when an attribute is referenced using a type it does not have, like referring to a string as if it was a number.
+Set to `schema.regal.ast` to use the AST schema provided by Regal.
 1. Regal will evaluate any rule named `report` in each linter policy, so at least one `report` rule **must** be present.
 1. In our example `report` rule, we evaluate another rule (`acme_corp_package`) in order to know if the package name starts with `acme.corp`, and another rule (`system_log_package`) to know if it starts with `system.log`.
 If neither